Admissions Policy and Frequently Asked Questions

 Grades and Courses

-A7: From September 2025, in order to achieve a place at the College students need to achieve five Grade 4s or above at GCSE.
+A7: In order to achieve a place at the College students need to achieve five Grade 4s or above at GCSE.

 In addition, students need to meet the individual entry requirements for specific courses.
 The College has a black and white policy about this.